About Better Regulation in EU Contract Law

-This book is the first to provide a critical investigation of EU impact assessments and better regulation from the perspective of EU contract law.
-The Commission's “New Deal for EU Consumers” is one of the first EU contract law initiatives to implement both the newly revised Better Regulation Guidelines and the newly introduced combined evaluation of multiple Directives in the form of a “fitness check”.
-This offers an opportunity to explore difficulties and best practices at national level, as demonstrated by experience with the EU's Unfair Terms Directive.
+This book is the first to provide a critical investigation of EU better regulation from the perspective of EU contract law.
+The Commission's 'New Deal for EU Consumers' is one of the first EU contract law initiatives to implement both the newly revised Better Regulation Guidelines and the newly introduced combined evaluation of multiple Directives in the form of a 'fitness check'.
+This offers an opportunity to explore difficulties and best practices at a national level, as demonstrated by experience with the EU's Unfair Terms Directive.
 Both the fitness check and the impact assessment accompanying the New Deal should facilitate critical reflection on the design of EU contract law.